 2014 - Present

-The Foreign and Commonwealth Office (FCO) is the United Kingdom's ministry for foreign affairs and home of the UK's diplomatic service.
+The Foreign and Commonwealth Office (FCO) is the United Kingdom's ministry for foreign affairs, equivalent to the US State Department.

 Based at the San Francisco Consulate-General, I lead the United Kingdom's energy and climate change diplomacy across the Western USA.
 Part of a DC-based team covering the full breadth of UK-US relations on energy and the environment, I analyze and report on policies, markets, and technology development within my region, managing relationships with key stakeholders in government and business and advising UK government on relevant energy and environment issues.